-After a day in Santorini, the next morning I took some Kyclades seafood to go before heading out on my 11:20am flight to Athens.
+After a day in Santorini, the next morning I took some an accidental >$100 worth of overpriced Kyclades seafood to go before heading out on my 11:20am flight to Athens.

 Like the lightning fast flight to Santorini, the Aegean Airlines flight back to Athens was just as quick and I was checking into my lodging by 12:30pm.

 Thanks to a previous monsooner on my last trip, Jeffrey O’Neill of FlyClever, I was hooked up for 60% off the bill on the butler floor of The Hotel Grande Bretagne: the final word in in Greek luxury and opulence.

 The hotel in of itself is a landmark in Athens, having been the former headquarters of the Nazis during World War II and the site of a failed plot to blow up Winston Churchill.